-I am completely sold on making marinara sauce from scratch.
+I am completely sold on making marinara sauce from scratch (and sauce for lobster ravioli).
 The flavor truly surprised me.
 I was curious to see if the sauce tasted much different from store-bought sauces.
 I could definitely taste the difference!

 All in all, this recipe is my first choice when it comes to tomato sauce now.
 Store-bought jars of sauce still get the job done, but a high quality one with ingredients like these will probably cost you about $8 per jar.
 So if you have the time, I recommend batch prepping this sauce and freezing it.
 It is worth it.
 Hope you enjoy! xx